Rights and Responsibilities

 - In order to facilitate the informal resolution of the complaint, a Member who belongs to a collective or employee association may agree to suspend any applicable delays provided that all parties (the Member, the University, the union and/or the association) have so agreed in writing.

-- A Member who chooses not to advise his/her union or employee association of the matter should consult the Advisor concerning the possible consequences of such a decision.
+- A Member who chooses not to advise their union or employee association of the matter should consult the Advisor concerning the possible consequences of such a decision.

-- Attempts at informal resolution facilitated by the Advisor does not constitute a formal University proceeding.
+- Consulting the Advisor and/or attempts at informal resolution facilitated by the Advisor does not constitute a formal University proceeding.
 Until a formal process is undertaken, no notification shall be deemed to have been made to the University of any complaint or procedure involving a Member.

 Initiating a Formal Complaint against a Faculty, Administrative or Support Staff Member or against a Member of the Administration